SireKyah/project-2-recipe/README.md

 ## Future plan

--   you can check this in the "Ice Box" sectin on the plan.
+-   you can check this in the "Ice Box" section on the plan.